Zhoues/RoboTracer/README.md

 If you find RoboTracer, TraceSpatial, and TraceSpatial-Bench useful for your research, please cite using this BibTeX:
 ```
-@article{zhou2025roborefer,
+@article{zhou2025robotracer,
-    title={RoboRefer: Towards Spatial Referring with Reasoning in Vision-Language Models for Robotics},
+    title={RoboTracer: Mastering Spatial Trace with Reasoning in Vision-Language Models for Robotics},
-    author={Zhou, Enshen and An, Jingkun and Chi, Cheng and Han, Yi and Rong, Shanyu and Zhang, Chi and Wang, Pengwei and Wang, Zhongyuan and Huang, Tiejun and Sheng, Lu and others},
+    author={Zhou, Enshen and Chi, Cheng and Li, Yibo and An, Jingkun and Zhang, Jiayuan and Rong, Shanyu and Han, Yi and Ji, Yuheng and Liu, Mengzhen and Wang, Pengwei and others},
-    journal={arXiv preprint arXiv:2506.04308},
+    journal={arXiv preprint arXiv:2512.13660},
     year={2025}
 }
 ```